 Resources for certification bodies

-The ACMA, in consultation with JAS-ANZ, has developed the Telecommunications Equipment Certification Scheme (the Scheme).
-The Scheme is intended to set out the requirements to be met by an approving body for the assessment of applications for a certification body determination.
-The Scheme also contains requirements about the operation of certification bodies.
+The ACMA, in consultation with JAS-ANZ, has developed the Telecommunications Equipment Certification Scheme (the TECS).
+The TECS is intended to set out the requirements to be met by an approving body for the assessment of applications for a certification body determination.
+The TECS also contains requirements about the operation of certification bodies.